Improve Conversions with Multichannel 2FA

 Though SMS is very reliable, it can be subject to delayed or dropped delivery, thanks to snags such as high network loads, unreliable carriers in some countries, and a host of other issues.

-But when SMS authentication fails, organizations can easily implement a fallback channel for authentication that doesn’t require passcodes — voice messages.
+But when SMS authentication fails, organizations can easily implement a fallback channel for authentication — voice messages.
 Voice has the same advantages of ubiquity and intuitive use that SMS offers.
-Because voice calls sync immediately versus being stored or forwarded like SMS, voice calls are prioritized on the carrier network and as a result, they’re more reliable than SMS.
+Because voice calls sync immediately versus being stored or forwarded like SMS, voice calls are prioritized on the carrier network, and as a result, they’re more reliable than SMS.
 And the combination of SMS with voice fallback is the most reliable of all.

 Voice as a fallback channel from SMS for 2FA